 Unlike some other rashes, monkeypox remains contagious until the scabs fall off and new skin has formed.

-When should I consider testing a child for monkeypox?
+When should I consider testing a child or adolescent for monkeypox?

-If a child has a suspicious rash, pediatricians and other pediatric clinicians should test their patients if there is a history of close, personal contact with someone who has a confirmed or probable case or travel that puts them at risk.
+If a child or adolescent has a suspicious rash, pediatricians and other pediatric clinicians should test their patients especially if there is a history of close, personal contact with someone who is a confirmed or probable case or travel that puts them at risk.

 Testing is available through state public health authorities and at some commercial labs.
 Requirements for specimen collection and shipping may differ by laboratory and clinicians should confirm requirements before obtaining a sample from the skin lesions.

-If I think a child might have monkeypox, what precautions should I recommend to the family/caregiver?
+If I think a child or adolescent might have monkeypox, what precautions should I recommend to the family/caregiver?

 Monkeypox remains contagious until the rash is fully resolved (scabs fall off and new skin has formed), which can take up to 2-4 weeks.
 While contagious, the following precautions should be taken:

-- Children with monkeypox should cover their skin lesions.
+- Individuals with monkeypox should cover their skin lesions.

-- Parents/caregivers should encourage children not to scratch skin lesions or touch their eyes.
+- Parents/caregivers should encourage their children to avoid scratching their skin lesions and touching their eyes.

-- Children with monkeypox should avoid contact with other people and pets.
+- Individuals with monkeypox should avoid contact with other people and pets.
 If possible, one person should be the caregiver of a child with monkeypox and should avoid skin-to-skin contact with the rash.

 - Children who are at least 2 years of age who have monkeypox should wear a well-fitting mask when interacting with a caregiver, and the caregiver should wear a respirator or well-fitting mask and gloves when skin contact with the child may occur, and when handling bandages or clothing.

-Is there any treatment for monkeypox for children?
+Is there any treatment for monkeypox for children and adolescents?

 Tecovirimat is the first-line treatment and is being used under an investigational protocol.
 The CDC recently streamlined the process to obtain it.
 It is available in both oral and intravenous forms.

-Is there a monkeypox vaccine indicated for use in children and how do I obtain it for my patients?
+Is there a monkeypox vaccine indicated for use in children and adolescents and how do I obtain it for my patients?

-There is currently no monkeypox vaccine available for administration to all children.
-However, there is a vaccine available to children < 18 years who have been exposed to monkeypox.
-JYNNEOS vaccine may be recommended for children <18 years of age for post-exposure prophylaxis under a single patient expanded access investigational new drug (IND) protocol through CDC.
-Clinicians should discuss use of vaccine in a child as post-exposure prophylaxis with the state or local health department and CDC.
+There is currently no monkeypox vaccine available for administration to children and adolescents.
+However, there is a vaccine available to individuals < 18 years who have been exposed to monkeypox (ie, JYNNEOS vaccine for post-exposure prophylaxis,) under expanded use authorization issued by the Food and Drug Administration.
+Jynneos is administered to individuals (age <18 years of age) subcutaneously.
+The vaccine should not be administered intradermally in individuals <18 years of age.
+Clinicians should discuss the use of vaccine in a child or adolescent as post-exposure prophylaxis with the state or local health department.

 How can I protect myself and other members of the practice team from monkeypox?